 LMU does not discriminate, for purposes of admission to LMU, or access to, and treatment in, LMU's programs or activities, on the basis of disability.
 Every effort is made to accommodate the needs of the students with disabilities attending LMU.
 As buildings on the LMU campuses are remodeled, care is taken to assure that persons with disabilities have sufficient access to those buildings.
 LMU will also provide reasonable accommodations to students with properly documented disabilities.
-If a student with a disability has any issue or question about his/her disability, the Americans with Disabilities Act ("ADA") or Section 504 of the Rehabilitation Act of 1973 (Section 504) he/she should contact the Associate Dean for Academics who will forward all matters to the ADA Coordinator in the Office of Student Services (Student Center, Room 319, 423-869-6251).
+If a student with a disability has any issue or question about his/her disability, the Americans with Disabilities Act ("ADA") or Section 504 of the Rehabilitation Act of 1973 (Section 504) he/she should contact the Associate Dean for Academics who will forward all matters to the University's legal counsel, Martha McCampell (423) 869-7070.
 That contact information is also listed on the class syllabus for every LMU class.
 In addition, students with learning disabilities should become familiar with the services of the Tagge Center for Academic Excellence and Student Support Services, both located in the Student Center on the LMU Harrogate Campus.